-The Clinical Promotion Committee develops a Promotion Portfolio prepared by the nurse seeking promotion.
-This Portfolio contains relevant evidence about the level of actual clinical practice.
-We recommend that the portfolio always contain at least three clinical narratives in addition to letters of support, examples of documentation of patient care, and other relevant evidence of level of practice.
-The backbone of the peer review process is based upon critically reading the clinical exemplars for the knowledge, skill, and notions of good evident in the nurse's narrative.
-The in-service education process of teaching nurses to develop clinical exemplars, and to critically evaluate them, is in itself a strategy for enhancing reflection on clinical reasoning in transitions.
+The Clinical Promotion Committee develops a promotion portfolio prepared by the nurse seeking promotion.
+This portfolio contains relevant evidence about the level of actual clinical practice.
+We recommend that the portfolio always contains at least three clinical narratives in addition to letters of support, examples of documentation of patient care, and other relevant evidence of level of practice.
+The backbone of the peer review process is based on critically reading the clinical exemplars for the knowledge, skill, and notions of good evident in the nurse's narrative.
+The in-service education process of teaching nurses to develop clinical practice exemplars, and to critically evaluate them, is in itself a strategy for enhancing reflection on clinical reasoning in transitions.
+This planned reflection on front-line practice develops and extents local clinical knowledge developed in practice.

-THE USE OF NARRATIVES FOR PROMOTING CLINICAL LEARNING
+THE USE OF NARRATIVES FOR PROMOTING CLINICAL PRACTICE DEVELOPMENT AND LEARNING